ionic-team/ionic-docs/src/pages/fr/developer-resources/guides/first-app-v3/ios-android-camera.md

 Save this file then tap the Camera button in DevApp.
 Voila!
 The camera should open on your device.
 Once a photo has been taken, it displays on the Photo Gallery page.

-Finally, back up your changes to Ionic Pro:
+Finally, back up your changes to Ionic Appflow:

 ```shell
 git add .